How Often Regular Couples Really Do It, According To Research

 Advertisement

 Talk to your partner about your wants and needs.
-And, if you’re the one who hasn't been in the mood lately, ask yourself why that is and what roadblocks are keeping you from being intimate with your spouse and wanting to share your bond by expressing your love through physical connection.
+And, if you’re the one who hasn't been in the mood lately, ask yourself why that is and what roadblocks are keeping you from being intimate with your spouse and wanting to share your bond by expressing your love through a physical connection.
+You'll both be glad you did.

-Lissa Rankin, MD, is an integrative gynecologist, coach, mom, artist, New York Times bestselling author, and founder of the Whole Health Medicine Institute.
+Lissa Rankin, MD, is an integrative gynecologist, coach, artist, New York Times bestselling author, and founder of the Whole Health Medicine Institute.